 Use your leisure time in Reykjavik to discover the unique charm of the world’s northernmost capital and book one of our pre-programmes (prices on request).
 Or explore the sights of south and west Iceland on a self-drive road trip (prices upon request).
 The OCEAN DIAMOND docks in Old Reykjavik Harbor in the heart of the city, a five-minute stroll from the main squares, shopping and dining.
-The ship departs in the evening.
+The ship departs in the late afternoon, we recommend an overnight stay in Reykjavik.

 Cruise details - Best of Iceland